Employer of Record

 Employment Contracts in Belgium

 An employment contract serves as a crucial component in the relationship between employees and employers.
-It is essential that employment contracts are written in French, Dutch, or German, depending on the location of the employer’s operations.
+In Belgium, the language of the employment contract depends on the location of the employer’s operating unit and must generally be Dutch, French, or German, depending on the region.

 Types of Employment Contracts by Duration